 - Fill up on veggies and fruits—they are naturally low in sodium: Eat plenty of vegetables and fruits—fresh or frozen.
 Eat a vegetable or fruit at every meal.

 - Adjust your taste buds: Cut back on salt little by little—and pay attention to the natural tastes of various foods.
 Your taste for salt will lessen over time.
 Additionally, keep salt off the kitchen counter and the dinner table and substitute spices, herbs, garlic, vinegar or lemon juice to season foods.

 - Boost your potassium intake: Choose foods with potassium, which may help to lower your blood pressure.
 Potassium is found in vegetables and fruits, such as potatoes, beet greens, tomato juice and sauce, sweet potatoes, beans (white, lima, kidney), and bananas.
 Other sources of potassium include yogurt, clams, halibut, orange juice and milk.

 The Central Connecticut Coast YMCA offers a community of diverse individuals who can support all people in meeting their health and well-being goals.
-Learn more by visiting our web site or stopping into your local Y.
+Learn more by visiting www.cccymca.org or stopping into the Y.